 Female Sterilization

 IT’S PERMANENT

-There are surgical and non-surgical methods of female sterilization.
+There are surgical and non-surgical methods of sterilization.
 Non-surgical methods block the fallopian tubes with a small, metal device.
 This is placed through the vagina with a special catheter, and it works by causing scar tissue to form around it, eventually closing the tubes.
-This process takes around three months, so you will have to use another method of contraception in this time, but once it's done, it's done.
+This process takes around three months, so you will have to use another method of birth control in this time, but once it's done, it's done.

+Female Sterilization